pulumi/docs/pulumi-hugo/themes/default/content/pricing/_index.md

 ---
 title: Pricing
-meta_desc: Pulumi's open source infrastructure as code SDK and enterprise SaaS products together provide editions for teams of all sizes.
+meta_desc: Pulumi's open source infrastructure as code SDK and enterprise SaaS is available in various editions with a starting cost of free.
 type: page
 layout: pricing
 menu: